mattermost/mattermost-operator/README.md

 ## Summary

-Mattermost is a scalale, open source collaboration tool.
+Mattermost is a scalable, open source collaboration tool.
 It's written in Golang and React.

 This project offers a Kubernetes Operator for Mattermost to simplify deploying and managing your Mattermost instance.